RichardLitt/knowledge/code/sh.md

 ### Wordcount for all markdown files in a directory

 	find . -type f -exec cat {} + | wc -l

+### Symlinking

+Don't try and simlink to /usr/bin; you'll get an unhelpful 'Operation not permitted', even with `sudo`.
+Instead, use `/usr/local/bin`.
+### Symlinking

+Don't try and simlink to /usr/bin; you'll get an unhelpful 'Operation not permitted', even with `sudo`.
+Instead, use `/usr/local/bin`.
+### Symlinking

+Don't try and simlink to /usr/bin; you'll get an unhelpful 'Operation not permitted', even with `sudo`.
+Instead, use `/usr/local/bin`.